oolumuyiwa/planner/doc/use-cases/use-cases-brief.md

   3. The user specifies a preexisting course.
   4. The user modifies specific components of the course and saves the course.
   5. The user saves the course and the system updates the task.

+* **Planner – Notify users when time distances are triggered.**
+   1. When event is triggered by time, system sends a notification to the user.
+   2. The app displays a reminder of the event when the user next opens the app.